d12frosted/elpa-mirror/nongnu/gptel-readme.txt

   key or to a function of no arguments that returns the key.
 (It tries to use `auth-source' by default)

+  ChatGPT is configured out of the box.
+For the other sources:

 - For Azure: define a gptel-backend with `gptel-make-azure', which see.
 - For Gemini: define a gptel-backend with `gptel-make-gemini', which see.
 - For Anthropic (Claude): define a gptel-backend with `gptel-make-anthropic', which see
+- For Together.ai, Anyscale, Perplexity, Groq and OpenRouter: define a gptel-backend with `gptel-make-openai', which see.
 - For Kagi: define a gptel-backend with `gptel-make-kagi', which see.

 For local models using Ollama, Llama.cpp or GPT4All: